 - 7.1.
-Senior Managers are responsible for ensuring the proper use of the organisation's information assets and equipment, and for also enabling staff to receive appropriate and relevant training in order that: - a) Computer programs and data developed or purchased for the Association are used solely for carrying out its lawful activities.
-Unauthorised access to, copying, alteration, destruction or interference with computer programs or data is expressly forbidden; - b) Computer hardware and software is only to be used for purposes directly concerned with the organisation's activities and must not be taken off site without prior authorisation.
-Authorisation for home use to undertake official duties must be strictly controlled and be given only in circumstances which reflect the duties and responsibilities of the individual officer concerned; - c) Procedures designed for the security of data, programs or equipment must be followed; - d) Offices which house computer equipment must be adequately protected, and staff must play their part in following and monitoring the security procedures; - e) Computer hardware and software must be obtained in accordance with the organisation's Financial Regulations and must be assembled and tested by authorised personnel before use; - f) Disposal of ICT equipment must be carried out by ICT support staff with regard to the Waste Electrical & Electronic Equipment (WEEE) Directive;
+Senior Managers are responsible for ensuring the proper use of the Association's information assets and equipment, and for also enabling staff to receive appropriate and relevant training in order that: - a) Computer programs and data developed or purchased for the FPHA are used solely for carrying out its lawful activities.
+Unauthorised access to, copying, alteration, destruction or interference with computer programs or data is expressly forbidden; - b) Computer hardware and software is only to be used for purposes directly concerned with the Association's activities and must not be taken off site, apart from laptops for home working, without prior authorisation Following the Covid_19 pandemic, staff are now permitted to work from home for part of the week with permission from their line managers; - c) Procedures designed for the security of data, programs or equipment must be followed for both office and home working;

-- g) Waste computer-printed output must be disposed of with due regard to its sensitivity.
+- d) Computer equipment in the office or at home must be adequately protected, and staff must play their part in following and monitoring the security procedures; - e) Computer hardware and software must be obtained in accordance with the Association's Financial Regulations and must be assembled and tested by authorised personnel before use; - f) Disposal of ICT equipment must be carried out by ICT support staff with regard to the Waste Electrical & Electronic Equipment (WEEE) Directive; - g) Waste computer-printed output must be disposed of with due regard to its sensitivity.
 Confidential output must be shredded and/or destroyed by other appropriate, authorised means; and - h) All ICT equipment must be adequately insured.